renanrodrigo/game-code/README.md

 Created for fun, with a hope to spread assembly around the World again, this time forever! hu3hu3hu3

 Nope, just for fun.

+In the solution filename there are two flags:
+  [s] - If the size is optimal
+  [t] - If the running time is optimal